-Description Capability SA PCI Policy Comments Allow х Enable SO can configure the policy to enable the replication of the module's key material over the network to a second module.
-Network Replication Allow ^ Disable Disallow X Disable The module cannot be replicated over the network.
-Allow v Enable This capability is set prior to shipment to the customer.
-If enabled, Force user PIN change Allow ^ it forces the user to change PIN upon first login.
-Disallow Disable The user is never forced to change PIN on first login.
-Allow Enable This capability is set prior to shipment to the customer.
-It allows Remote authentication Allow Disable the use of remote authentication.
-Disallow Х Х Disable Remote authentication cannot be enabled for the module.
+Description Capability SB KES SC KEC SS Policy Comments Enable SO can configure the policy to enable a Partition reset Allow Х х Х Х Х Disable partition to be reset if it is locked as a result of exceeding the maximum number of failed login attempts.
+Disallow Disable A partition cannot be reset and must be re-created as a result of exceeding the maximum number of failed login attempts.
+Enable SO can configure the policy to enable the Network Replication Allow Х Х Disable replication of the module's key material over the network to a second module.
+Disallow Х х x Disable The module cannot be replicated over the network. , x v v Enable This capability is set prior to shipment to Force user PIN change Allow Х Х Х Х Х Disable the customer.
+If enabled, it forces the user to change PIN upon first login. change Disallow Disable The user is never forced to change PIN on first login. l ., Enable This capability is set prior to shipment to Remote authentication Allow Х Х X Disable the customer.
+It allows the use of remote authentication. addioniodion Disallow Х Х Disable Remote authentication cannot be enabled for the module.